kishwarshafin/pepper/README.md

 ## Results

-#### PEPPER achieves lower error rate for both complex diploid human and small microbial genome.
+#### PEPPER achieves lower error rate than ONT suggested pipeline.
-We compared `PEPPER` against suggested pipeline `Racon-Medaka` and we demonstrate significantly better results for both complex human genome and microbial genomes.
-We used HG00733 human genome and Staphylococcus Aureus samples to evaluate these two pipelines.
-The PEPPER human model is trained on HG002 and the microbial model was trained on samples excluding Staphylococcus Aureus.
+We compared `PEPPER` against `Racon-Medaka` pipeline and we demonstrate significantly better results for microbial genomes.
+We used Staphylococcus Aureus samples to evaluate these two pipelines.
+The PEPPER microbial model was trained on samples excluding Staphylococcus Aureus.
 We used `r941_prom_high` model to run `Medaka`.
 <p align="center">
 <img src="img/PEPPER_error_rate.png" alt="PEPPER_error_rate.png" height="420">
 </p>